Prostate Diseases

 Screening over age 75

-• Talking with the healthcare provider
+• Talking with your healthcare provider

-• Discussing choices
+• Discussing your options

-• Considering personal risk factors
+• Considering your personal risk factors

-• Understanding benefits and harms from treatment
+• Understanding the benefits and risks of treatment

 Click here to read the Choosing Wisely recommendations "Tests and treatments for prostate cancer: the latest advice for men"